SteveHYou/Airbnb-Hide-Listing-Chrome-Extension/README.md

 # Airbnb-Hide-Listing-Chrome-Extension
 ## Purpose:
 - Prepare for a fun travel by solving a real problem I am facing, and also get more hands-on experience with TDD with unit testable code.
+- I regularly keep an eye out for new Airbnb postings for specific travel dates.
+There are many listings I would never consider booking, but they clutter up the page.
+So I wanted to hide them permanently.

 ## Rules:
 - Use named exports only, for ease of refactoring.